Satellites of Infinite Rank in the Smooth Concordance Group: Topological Preliminaries and Key Constructions

+The order of $H_1(\Sigma(P(K))$ is odd, since the branched 2-fold cover of a knot in $S^3$ is a $\Z/2$-homology sphere.
+Picking $p$ to be odd, and the parity of $q$ opposite that of the numerator of $lk_{\Sigma(P(K))}(\mu_K,\mu'_K)$, ensures that the product above is also odd.
+Hence, the outgoing boundary component is a $\Z/2$-homology sphere.\\

-\begin{proof} Choose $\eta$ to be the $(p,q)$ curve in $T=\partial N(J_1)$ with $p/q$ lying in the interval $(0,-lk_\Sigma(J_1,J_1))$.
-The cobordism described in the proof of \Cref{cobordism} has intersection form with matrix presentation $pq+q^2lk_\Sigma(J_1,J_1)$, which is negative since $0<p/q<-lk_\Sigma(J_1,J_1)$.
-Now the other summand in the outgoing end of the cobordism is the 3-manifold resulting from Dehn filling the complement in $\Sigma(P(K))$ of one of the lifts of $S^3\setminus N(K)$.
+Now the outgoing end of the cobordism $W$ contains $S^3_{p/q}(K)$ as a connected summand, and its remaining summand is the 3-manifold resulting from Dehn filling the complement in $\Sigma(P(K))$ of one of the lifts of $S^3\setminus N(K)$.
 In terms of the decomposition of \Cref{decomposition}, this is a Dehn filling of the manifold

-(noting we've removed one of the copies of the complement of $K$ in our decomposition).
-Since $K$ can be unknotted by a series of positive-to-negative crossing changes, there is a negative definite cobordism (rel boundary) from $S^3\setminus N(K)$ to $S^3\setminus N(U)\cong S^1\times D^2$. (c.f. \cite[Lemma 3.5]{hedden-kirk}, or \cite{cochran-gompf}).
-Applying this cobordism to the remaining copy of $S^3\setminus N(K)$ in our decomposition, we obtain a cobordism whose outgoing manifold is the connected sum of $S^3_{q/p}(K)$ with a Dehn filling of the manifold $\Sigma(P(U))\setminus N(J_1)$; this latter manifold clearly depends only on $P$ and $(p,q)$.
-Since we picked $(p,q)$ odd, it will be a $\Z/2$--homology sphere. \end{proof}
+Since $K$ can be unknotted by a series of positive-to-negative crossing changes, there is a negative definite cobordism (rel. boundary) from $S^3\setminus N(K)$ to $S^3\setminus N(U)\cong S^1\times D^2$, see \cite[Lemma 3.5]{hedden-kirk} or \cite{cochran-gompf}.
+Applying this relative cobordism to the remaining copy of $S^3\setminus N(K)$ in the outgoing boundary component of $W$, we obtain a new cobordism whose outgoing manifold is the connected sum of $S^3_{p/q}(K)$ with a manifold $Y$.
+Notice that $Y$ is obtained by filling both boundary components of $\Sigma(P)$ with solid tori, and thus it depends only on the pattern $P$ and the integers $(p,q)$.
+Moreover, $Y\# S^3_{p/q}(K)$ has homology isomorphic to that of the outgoing end of $W$, since the latter is obtained by a sequence of $-1$ surgeries along a null-homologous split link of unknots (which realize the crossing changes in an unknotting sequence for $K$ as in \cite[Chapter 6.C]{Rolfsen}).
+Choosing $p,q$ as above ensures $Y\# S^3_{p/q}(K)$, and hence $Y$ is a $\Z/2$-homology sphere.\end{proof}